jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 only 6% of breaches back in 2016, vs
-14% today, and the discovery method of Actor disclosure was 5% (in 2016\) as opposed to the 58% in this years report.
+14% today, and the discovery method of Actor disclosure was 5% (in 2016\) as opposed to the 58% in this year’s report.
 We need hardly say that this is mainly due to ransomware attacks, but to be on the safe side, we will say it anyway:

 This is mainly due to ransomware attacks.
 As long as ransomware continues to be a high profit, low risk attack, criminals will continue to utilize it.

-Figure 86\.
-Patterns over time in Financial and Insurance industry breaches Finally, we would be remiss if we did not mention that DoS attacks continue to be a huge problem and account for 58% of security incidents in this vertical.
-That is approximately twice as much as we see in the other industries.
-61
+26 If only.

+2022 DBIR Industries

+60

+Healthcare N

+S
+C
+A

+I

+2
+6

 Summary

-The Basic Web Application Attacks have overtaken the Miscellaneous Errors in causing breaches in this sector.Errors are still a significant problem.
+The Basic Web Application Attacks have overtaken the Miscellaneous Errors in causing breaches in this sector.
+Errors are still a significant problem.

+Patterns in years

+5\-year
+difference

+3\-year
+difference

+Difference
+with peers

+Basic Web
+Application Attacks

+Greater

+Greater

+Greater

+System Intrusion

+Greater

+Greater

+Less

+Miscellaneous Errors

+Less

+Less

+Greater

 Insiders?
 What Insiders?

 Healthcare is the industry where the internal actor has figured prominently in breaches since we first began collecting and reporting data.
 While the make\-up of the insider breach has moved from being largely malicious Misuse incidents to the